 While many factors come into play when caring for goldfish, one of the most important is making sure they have enough oxygen to breathe.

-There are several ways to keep your tank properly oxygenated, and we’ll touch on all of them, but the main focus of this article will be on the indispensable air pump.
+There are several ways to keep your tank properly oxygenated, and we’ll touch on all of them, but the main focus of this article will be on the all important question: Do goldfish need an air pump?

-Using an air pump in your aquarium is the easiest method to help ensure your goldfish can breathe properly, but there are other benefits as well.
+Using an air pump in your aquarium is the easiest method to help your goldfish breathe more easily, but there are other benefits as well.

 Read on to discover the importance of using an air pump and some of the benefits it can provide to you and your fish.

-- 5 How Do I Know if There’s Too Much Circulation in My Goldfish Tank?
+- How Do I Know if There’s Too Much Circulation in My Tank?

-- 7 Other Ways to Add Oxygen to Your Goldfish Aquarium
+- Other Ways to Add Oxygen to Your Aquarium

 How do Goldfish Breathe?